HMS Endymion (1865): Front-line service

 On 2 January 1870, the Flying Squadron arrived at Hobart.
 It sailed on 10 January for New Zealand.
 Arrival at Auckland was on 2 February, with the squadron departing six days later for Japan.
 On 6 April, the squadron arrived at Yokohama, departing on 14 April for Yedo and returning to Yokohama on 17 April and sailing again on 19 April.
-Its destination was Vancouver, Canada, which was reached in May, departing on 28 May for Valparaiso, Chile, via Honolulu, Hawaii, departing from there on 22 June.
+Its destination was Vancouver Island, which was reached in May, departing on 28 May for Valparaiso, Chile, via Honolulu, Hawaii, departing from there on 22 June.
 The squadron arrived at Valparaiso on 14 August.
 At this point it comprised Charybdis, Endymion, Liffey Liverpool and Pearl.
 The squadron sailed on 28 August, and rounded Cape Horn on 13 September.
 The circumnavigation was completed on 21 September, and was celebrated by the order of "splice the mainbrace" being given.
 On 2 October, one of the boys serving on Endymion fell overboard.
 He was a non-swimmer and Sub-Lieutenant Jones dived in and came to his rescue, the boy being unharmed.
 The squadron arrived at Bahia on 6 October, sailing three days later.
 An intended call at Fayal, Azores was abandoned due to unfavourable weather conditions.
 The squadron arrived at Plymouth on 15 November.
 Endymion arrived at Spithead on 17 November 1870.
 She was then ordered to be dis-masted and paid off, Her lower masts and rigging were retained, and she was paid off on 30 November, with a view to a quick recommission.

 Endymion departed from Portsmouth under steam on 6 February 1871 for trials off Spithead, returning to port that day.
 On 24 April 1872, Edward Madden took command of Endymion, which was then in use as a training ship for cadets.
 On 28 May, personnel on leave from Endymion were recalled as the ship had received orders to sail immediately.
 She undertook a short cruise in the English Channel, arriving back at Spithead on 3 June.
 She then sailed for Gibraltar, putting into Plymouth on 19 June to land a sailor who had fallen from the rigging.
 She was at Lisbon on 12 August, She departed from Gibraltar on 24 August heading west.
 She sailed to Vigo, Spain, where she joined the Mediterranean Squadron, comprising HMS Aurora, HMS Invincible, HMS Lord Warden, HMS Pallas, HMS Research and HMS Swiftsure.
 The squadron arrived at Gibraltar on 2 October.
 Endymion departed on 9 October and headed west.
 She sailed to Plymouth, departing on 27 October for Portsmouth, arriving on 1 November.
 She then underwent a refit.
 Replacement fore and main masts were fitted.
 These had come from HMS Mersey and were heavier than those previously installed on Endymion, leading to doubts over her stability.
 She was reported to be ready for active service in December 1871.